 atlas, occupancy map, geometry, or attribute if present, of a particular type that is associated with a V3C V-PCC volumetric content representation.

 [Ed.
-(All): it is a minimum requirement that the atlas component of the V3C bitstream is present for conformance testing]
+(VZ/ATA/DBG): it is a minimum requirement that the atlas component of the V3C bitstream is present for conformance testing]

 V-PCC reconstruction